peterhinch/micropython-epaper/README.md

 ``clear_screen()`` calls ``show()``).
 Others affect the buffer alone.

-There is support for micropower operation where the system power consumption must be minimised for long term operation from a single cell.
+There is support for micropower operation where the system power consumption must be minimised for long term battery operation.
 This uses external circuitry to shut down the power to the display before you issue ``pyb.stop()`` or ``pyb.standby``.
 See the appendix below.

 The coordinate system has its origin at the top left corner of the display, with integer X values from 0 to 263 and Y from 0 to 175 (inclusive).